gvanboven/SemanticRoleLabelling/README.md

 | macro avg    | 0.8703392 | 0.8496114 | 0.8593584 |  11872  |
 | weighted avg | 0.9078077 | 0.9097877 | 0.9084896 |  11872  |

-* For the evaluation of the Machine Learning classifier a classification report is used, with the recall, precision and f-score for each label, as well as their averages.
+* For the evaluation of the Machine Learning classifiers we again consider the recall, precision and f-score for each label, as well as their averages.

-  * The recall score for the precision label is 1, while the precision one is 0.5.
-The SVM classifier without word embeddings + linear kernel returns 0 score for the minority label.
-The SVM classifier with word-embeddings and a gaussian kernel performs slightly better returning a very low score for the minority class.
-When is due to the bias caused by the imbalanced distribution of the labels.
+  * The SVM classifier without word embeddings + linear kernel returns a 0 score for the predicate class.
+The SVM classifier with word-embeddings and a gaussian kernel performs slightly better, but still returning a very low score for the predicate class.
+This is due to the bias caused by the imbalanced distribution of the labels.
 The score does not improve even after the pruning of the datasets.
   * To overcome the imbalance issue and in general improve the results a series of experiments and a feature ablation is carried out.
 The results are described below, however, to avoid a long execution, only the best ML model is included in the final code.
-  * We change the `class_weight` parameter to `balanced` (default = `None`) during the instantiation of the classifier, to account for the imbalanced dataset.
-This parameter performs the following calculation: `n_samples / (n_classes * np.bincount(y)`.
-However the scores remain the same for both options, only that now the majority class provides 0 scores for the linear and very low scored for the gaussian model.
+    * We change the `class_weight` parameter to `balanced` (default = `None`) during the instantiation of the classifier, which can be used to account for imbalanced datasets.
+However the scores remain the same for both classifiers, with the only difference that now the non-predicate class provides 0 scores for the linear and very low scores for the gaussian model (whereas before it was the predicate-class that yielded a very low performance).
     * We try oversampling the minority class using the `imblearn` package and we remove the specification of the `class_weight` parameter.
 Now the two classes have the same number of datapoints.
 The results of the linear kernel remain the same, but those of the gaussian one improves slightly.
     * Given the above results we decide to perform feature ablation only to the classifier using word-embeddings.
-We find that the best results are produced when we combine word-embeddings with the PoS and dependency label features.
+We find that the best results are produced when we combine word-embeddings with only the PoS and dependency label features.
 For the non-predicate class we obtain a precision of 0.5, but a really low recall at 0.003.
 For the predicates class precision is at 0.5, but recall is very high, at 0.9.
 The evaluation table for this last model (the one with the best results among ML classifier) is found below.

 Training and evaluation of the best SVM classifier (word-embeddings + PoS + dependency label):